onnx/onnx/docs/Operators.md

   The end axis, if specified, is exclusive (and the returned value will not include the size of that axis).
   If the end axis is omitted, the axes upto the last one will be included.
   Negative axes indicate counting back from the last axis.
-  Note that axes will be clipped to the range [0, r-1], where r is the rank of the input tensor if they are out-of-range (after adding r in the case of negative axis).
+  Note that axes will be clamped to the range [0, r-1], where r is the rank of the input tensor if they are out-of-range (after adding r in the case of negative axis).
 Thus, specifying any end value > r is equivalent to specifying an end value of r, and specifying any start value < -r is equivalent to specifying a start